 The distribution of galaxy clusters in mass and redshift is a key tool for estimating cosmological parameters \citep{Vikhlinin2009, planck2014a, Costanzi2019}.
 Nevertheless, the mass of clusters is not an observable quantity and has to be estimated under several hypotheses from observations.

-Some methods assume that galaxy clusters are in hydrostatic equilibrium (HSE) and combine intra-cluster medium (ICM) observables, such as the X-ray emission or/and the Sunyaev-Zel'dovich (SZ) effect \citep{sunyaev,planck2011}, to infer the HSE mass \citep{mroczkowski2009, adam2, ruppin1, keruzore, eckert2022, munoz2022}.
-Others relate the velocity dispersion of the galaxies in the cluster to its total mass \citep{aguado2021,biviano2003}.
-Third, the lensing effect on background sources due to the gravitational field of the cluster can be used to reconstruct the mass \citep{merten2015, zitrin3}.
-Each method is known to bias differently the results \citep{pratt2019} due to instrumental limits or departures from the assumed hypotheses and comparisons between different observational results try to understand those issues \citep{serenoettoricomalit}.
+Firstly, some methods assume that galaxy clusters are in hydrostatic equilibrium (HSE) and combine intra-cluster medium (ICM) observables, such as the X-ray emission and/or the Sunyaev-Zel'dovich (SZ) effect \citep{sunyaev,planck2011}, to infer the HSE mass \citep{mroczkowski2009, adam2, ruppin1, keruzore, eckert2022, munoz2022}.
+Secondly, others relate the velocity dispersion of the galaxies in the cluster to its total mass \citep{aguado2021,biviano2003}.
+Thirdly, the lensing effect on background sources due to the gravitational field of the cluster can be used to reconstruct the mass \citep{merten2015, zitrin3}.
+Each method is known to bias the results differently \citep{pratt2019} due to instrumental limits or departures from the assumed hypotheses, and comparison works making use of different observational results try to understand those issues \citep[e.g.][]{serenoettoricomalit}.

 However, other biases are intrinsic to cluster physics and geometry and need to be quantified from simulations.
-Simulations allow one to compare the three dimensional properties of clusters, needed for cosmological studies, to those inferred from projected maps.
+Simulations allow one to compare the three-dimensional properties of clusters, needed for cosmological studies, to those inferred from projected maps.